-• 23 properties - only 1% of the total - were affordable for a sole parent whose youngest child is aged more than 8.
+• There were only 3 properties in whole of the Northern region that were affordable for a sole parent whose youngest child is aged more than 8.
 These people no longer qualify for Parenting Payment and can now only receive the lower New Start Allowance.